wp-plugins/easy-to-use/readme.txt

 = Improvements made by the plugin: =
 * unmasking password inputs on focus
-* enabling "remember me" checkbox by default on login form
+* enabling "remember me" checkbox by default
+* setting login interval to 1 year
 * highlighting the focused inputs